 The Vikings may want to move up the draft board while collecting more assets along the way.
 Who knows how the new front office wants to retool the roster, but having more draft picks never hurts.
 Landing the fourth pick from the Jets would be ideal for the Vikings (Kyle Hamilton), but it might be a reach as the Jets look to keep building around Zach Wilson.

-Baltimore Ravens boost defense with Danielle Hunter trade
+New York Giants boost defense with Danielle Hunter trade

 - Minnesota Vikings trade: Danielle Hunter